 \section{Introduction}

-One of technological challenges data analytics is facing is an enormous amount of data.
-This challenge is well known and recently a term "big data" was coined with the purpose to bring attention to it and to develop new solutions.
-However, in many important application areas the excess of data is not a problem, quite the opposite, there just isn't enough data available.
-There are several reasons for this, the data may be inherently scarce (rare diseases, faults in complex systems, rare grammatical structures...), difficult to obtain (due to proprietary systems, confidentiality of business contracts, privacy of records...), expensive (obtainable with expensive equipment, requiring significant investment of human or material resources...), or the distribution of the events of interests is highly imbalanced (fraud detection, outlier detection, distributions with long tails...).
+\IEEEPARstart{O}{ne} of technological challenges faced by data analytics is an enormous amount of data.
+This challenge is well known and a term "big data" was coined with the purpose to bring attention to it and to develop new solutions.
+However, in many important application areas the excess of data is not a problem, quite the opposite, there is actually not enough data available.
+There are several reasons for this, the data may be inherently scarce (rare diseases, faults in complex systems, rare grammatical structures...), difficult to obtain (due to proprietary systems, confidentiality of business contracts, privacy of records), expensive (obtainable with expensive equipment, requiring significant investment of human or material resources), or the distribution of the events of interests is highly imbalanced (fraud detection, outlier detection, distributions with long tails).
 For machine learning approaches the lack of data causes problems in model selection, reliable performance estimation, development of specialized algorithms, and tuning of learning model parameters.
 While certain problems caused by scarce data are inherent to underrepresentation of the problem and cannot be solved, some aspects can be alleviated by generating artificial data similar to the original one.
-For example, similar artificial data sets can be of great help in tuning the parameters, development of specialized solutions, simulations, and imbalanced problems as they prevent overfitting of the original data set, yet allow sound comparison of different approaches.
+For example, similar artificial data sets can be of great help in tuning the parameters, development of specialized solutions, simulations, and imbalanced problems, as they prevent overfitting of the original data set, yet allow sound comparison of different approaches.

 Generating new data similar to a general data set is not an easy task.
-If there is no background knowledge available on the problem, we have to use the precious scarce data we posses to extract some of its properties and generate new semi-artificial data with similar properties.
-Weather this is acceptable in the context of the problem is not a matter of proposed approach, we assume that we can afford to set aside at least small part of the data for this purpose.
+If there is no background knowledge available about the problem, we have to use the precious data we posses to extract some of its properties and generate new semi-artificial data with similar properties.
+Weather this is acceptable in the context of the problem is not a matter of the proposed approach, and we assume that one can afford to set aside at least small part of the data for this purpose.
 This data may not be lost for modeling, but we shall be aware of extracted properties when considering possibility of overfitting.